Solly Kaye

 Kaye became involved in protests against slum landlords.
-Although initially he experienced hostility from the church, he gradually won them over; the Franciscan Neville Palmer declared that "it is not a sin to vote for Solly Kaye" and John Groser claimed that "Solly Kaye is the one remaining prophet of the Lord amid all the prophets of Baal on Stepney Council".
-In 1963, Kaye disguised himself to attend the auction of Eileen Mansions, a tenement in Whitechapel.
-Once inside, he threatened that anyone who bought the property would experience trouble from him and the tenants, and the property did not sell.
-This won over anti-communist priest Joe Williamson, who thereafter recommended that his parishioners should vote for Kaye.
+Although at first he encountered resistance from local church officials, he gradually won them over.
+The Franciscan Neville Palmer declared in the late 1950s that "it is not a sin to vote for Solly Kaye".
+Father John Groser claimed that "Solly Kaye is the one remaining prophet of the Lord amid all the prophets of Baal on Stepney Council".
+In 1963, Kaye disguised himself as a City tycoon to attend the auction of Eileen Mansions, a tenement in Whitechapel.
+Once inside, he threatened that anyone who bought the property would face trouble from him and the tenants, and the property did not sell.
+This maneuver impressed anti-communist priest Joe Williamson, who thereafter recommended that his parishioners should vote for Kaye.

-Kaye stood for election in Stepney at the 1955 general election and again in 1959, 1964, 1966 and 1970, taking six to eight percent of the vote on each occasion.
-However, he was elected to Stepney Borough Council, holding his seat for fifteen years; in later years, on its replacement, the St Mary's ward of the London Borough of Tower Hamlets.
-He also stood unsuccessfully for London County Council, and for the Greater London Council division of Tower Hamlets in 1964 and 1967, taking the party's best vote share in the city on each occasion, peaking at 10.7% on the second occasion.
+Alongside his council post, Kaye worked as a copywriter.
+He was a regular speaker at open air meetings in Finsbury Square, addressing city office employees during their lunch break.
+He was later employed as a woodwork teacher at Acland Burghley School.

-Alongside his council post, Kaye gave regular speeches in Finsbury Square, and worked as a copywriter, then later as a woodwork teacher at Acland Burghley School.
-From the mid-1970s, he came to believe that reform of the CPGB was needed, although he opposed its ultimately dissolution, in 1991.
-He spoke about the anti-fascist movement of the 1930s at events in the late 1980s, to counter the rise of the British National Party.
-He died in 2005.
+In the mid-1970s, Kaye came to believe that reform of the CPGB was needed, although he opposed the Party's dissolution in 1991.
+At public events in the late 1980s, he lectured on the anti-fascist movement during the Great Depression as a historical model for countering the rise of the British National Party.
+Solly Kaye died on 1 May 2005.
+He was 91.